Overview

 Instructions

-CIRCLE GAME & READ ALOUD: Gather students together in a circle.
+CIRCLE GAME & READ ALOUD: Gather learners together in a circle.
 Show them 1 toothpick and tell them the object of the game: “We are going to pass around this small piece of wood, BUT it’s NOT a toothpick!
 I want you to be as creative, crazy, and give us another use for this object.
 I’ll go first – This is NOT a toothpick, it’s a mouse’s sword!”
-Pass the toothpick around the circle (allowing students to pass if desired) and share their NEW idea.
+Pass the toothpick around the circle (allowing learners to pass if desired) and share their NEW idea.
 After every learner has had a turn, read “Not A Stick” (by: Antoinette Portis).
 After reading, see if any ideas were the same, even though the stick is a little bigger in the story.

 POWERPOINT ACTIVITY: One characteristic of an entrepreneur is also having a good “eye”.
 Entrepreneurs can often see things that others may miss.
 Do YOU have an “entrepreneurial eye”?
-Using the PowerPoint slides 2-5, look at the given objects and see if students can also “see” another use for that item.
-Using the arrow buttons, reveal what the inventors originally made the products for – then an entrepreneur saw something else and that’s what we know about them today!
+Using the PowerPoint slides 2-5, look at the given objects and see if learners can also “see” another use for that item.
+Using the arrow buttons, reveal what the inventors originally made the products for – then an entrepreneur saw something else and that’s how we know about them today!
 Talk about if your guesses were close.

-REFLECTION: Gather as a group to discuss the following questions: Was it challenging creating something new from not a new object?
+WRAP-UP: Gather as a group to discuss the following questions: Was it challenging creating something new from not a new object?
 What would you do differently next time if you were given another mystery object to transform?
 What did you learn about being an entrepreneur that you didn’t know before today?
 Could you see yourself being an entrepreneur?

-CAREER CONNECTIONS: Looking at Slide 7 of the PowerPoint Presentation, discuss as a class how entrepreneurs at TRACC Tire Recycling in Minto “saw” old tires.
+Looking at Slide 7 of the PowerPoint Presentation, discuss as a class how entrepreneurs at TRACC Tire Recycling in Minto “saw” old tires.
 Feel free to visit their website: https://www.tracc.ca/ on more products that they are making.
 Discuss: “Are there other items, like old tires, that we can re-use or see new purpose in?
 How might this help our school, our community, and our world?”